 Buster Keaton Hollywood Tour

-The tour is annotated with corresponding page numbers (SV) from my Harold Lloyd film location book Silent Visions: Discovering Early Hollywood and New York through the Films of Harold Lloyd, from Santa Monica Press.
-Annotations for Charlie Chaplin (ST) and Buster Keaton (SE) refer to page numbers from my Chaplin and Keaton film location books Silent Traces and Silent Echoes.
-Locations that are not annotated represent new discoveries not appearing in the books.
+The tour is annotated with corresponding page numbers (SV) from my Harold Lloyd film location book Silent Visions, (ST) page numbers from my Chaplin film location book Silent Traces, and (SE) page numbers from my Buster Keaton film location book Silent Echoes.
+Locations that are not annotated represent the many new discoveries not appearing in the books.

 Impromptu Video Tour of Hollywood and Cahuenga – A Keaton and Lloyd Favorite